-Cloudflare’s Enterprise customers have access to the Enterprise Log Share service, a RESTful API that allows our customers to consume request logs over HTTP.
-Our REST API provides an easy method for customers to access a domain’s request logs using their existing client API key.
+Cloudflare Enterprise customers have access to the Enterprise Log Share (ELS) service, a RESTful API for consuming request logs over HTTP.
+This API provides a method for customers to access a domain’s request logs using a client API key.

-These logs contain data surrounding the connecting client, the request’s path through Cloudflare’s network, and the response from the origin, and are extremely useful for enriching existing logs on an origin server.
+These logs contain data related to the connecting client, the request path through the Cloudflare network, and the response from the origin web server.
+This data is useful for enriching existing logs on an origin server.

 This means that if you want to obtain logs for a given time range, you can do so by issuing one call for each consecutive minute (or other time range).
 Because log lines are batched by time received and made available, there is no "late arriving data."
 A response for a given minute will never change.
 You do not have to repeatedly poll a given time range to receive logs as they converge on our aggregation system.

-- start: inclusive, either unix timestamp (which by definition is UTC) or time in rfc3339 (specifies time zone); must be at least 5 minutes in the past.
+- start: inclusive; timestamp formatted unix (which by definition is UTC), unix nano, or rfc3339 (specifies time zone); must be no more than 7 days earlier than now

 Once a 200 response is received and read completely for a given zone and time range, the following will be true for all subsequent requests: